-Pulling the Plan together for Successful Lettuce Growing
+Pulling the Plan Together for Successful Lettuce Growing in Greenhouse Production

-From our prospective as greenhouse manufacturers, at GGS, this series of articles has covered most of the key inputs needed for setting up and preparing for leafy green production.
-We have a team of very experienced staff and partners that know how to plan and implement the manufacturing, construction and ready for starting up growing plans for a facility.
-There are a number of other factors that need to be considered with additional expertise is required to put it all together.
-If you are an established leafy green grower you have been through this before, but if this is your first major project it is easy to miss a few details along the way.
+From our perspective as greenhouse manufacturers specializing in greenhouse production and management, at GGS, this series of articles has covered most of the key inputs needed for setting up and preparing for greenhouse lettuce and leafy green production.
+We have a team of very experienced staff and partners that know how to plan and implement the manufacturing, construction, and management necessary for starting up greenhouse growing plans for a facility.
+There are a number of other factors that need to be considered, and additional expertise in greenhouse management is required to put it all together.
+If you are an established leafy green grower, especially in greenhouse lettuce production, you have been through this before, but if this is your first major greenhouse project, it is easy to miss a few details along the way.

 By working closely with growers we have learned that there are variations to the standards and their input is valuable as part of the planning stage.